-Nominations for the 2018 Achievement Awards are now open.Nomination deadline is Friday, Dec.
-15, 2017.
+Nominations for the 2018 Achievement Awards are now open.Nomination deadline has been extended until Friday, Dec.
+22, 2017.

 Nominators must be a member of Doctors Nova Scotia (DNS) in good standing.
 Self-nominations are ineligible.

 Members are eligible for nominations if they are a member of DNS and fall into one of the following membership categories* (see membership definitions):

 - Full members